Book Borrowing Information:

 - To renew your books, place requests, connect to e-books, journals, & databases from off-campus you only need your MyCarletonOne login and password

-The library has Omni, a search tool that lets you do just one search to find books, newspaper articles, journal articles, etc. You can use our various journal article databases to find journal articles, but this search tool gives you another option that lets you do both at the same time.
-Caution: This new interface does not include databases used when searching for data, statistics and some grey literature.
+The library has Omni, a search tool that lets you do just one search to find books, newspaper articles, journal articles, etc. You can use our various journal article databases to find journal articles.
+This search tool gives you another option that lets you do both at the same time.

 1. Click on Advanced Search and key in your search statement.

 2. When you get your results, use the filters on the left side of the screen to further refine your results.